deeprajjha1/django-friends-network/README.md

 Default sqllite is good and comes with easy view dbbrowser but it doesnt have supports for concurrent bulk requests

 The project name is findfriends and app name is friend.
 The User objects in Model is default django.contrib.auth.models User class and is a simple bean.
-Further in Model we have our own custom friendship class which has 2 fields from_friend and to_friend.
+Further in Model we have our own custom friendship class which has 2 fields of type User as from_friend and to_friend.
 Say

 open shell : python manage.py shell
 a) In order to create and push Users in DB just execute bulk_user_push.py :